 - If your cost sharing is a copayment (a set amount of dollars, for example, \$15.00), then you pay only that amount for any covered services from a network provider.
 You will generally have higher copays when you obtain care from out-of-network providers. - If your cost sharing is a coinsurance (a percentage of the total charges), then you never pay more than that percentage.
 However, your cost depends on which type of provider you see: - If you obtain covered services from a network provider, you pay the coinsurance percentage multiplied by the plan's reimbursement rate (as determined in the contract between the provider and the plan). - If you obtain covered services from an out-of-network provider who participates with Medicare, you pay the coinsurance percentage multiplied by the Medicare payment rate for participating providers. - If you obtain covered services from an out-of-network provider who does not participate with Medicare, then you pay the coinsurance amount multiplied by the Medicare payment rate for non-participating providers. - If you believe a provider has "balance billed" you, call Customer Service (phone numbers are printed on the back cover of this booklet).

-SECTION 2 Use the Covered Medical and Hospital Benefits Chart in the Summary of Benefits to find out what is covered for you and how much you will pay each service.
-The services listed in the Covered Medical and Hospital Benefits Chart in the Summary of Benefits are covered only when the following coverage requirements are met:
+SECTION 2 Use the Medical Benefits Chart to find out what is covered for you and how much you will pay

-Section 2.1 Your medical benefits and costs as a member of the plan ------------- ---
+Section 2.1 Your medical benefits and costs as a member of the plan